 Bacterial vaginosis is not a sexually transmitted infection.
-It's an imbalance of the usual bacteria found in the vagina, and can cause an abnormal vaginal discharge which can smell fishy and unpleasant.
+It's an imbalance of the usual bacteria found in the vagina.
+It can cause an abnormal vaginal discharge which can smell fishy and unpleasant.

 How do I get bacterial vaginosis?